vailatuts/SSFG-regularization/README.md

 # SSFG: Stochastically Scaling Features and Gradients for Regularizing Graph Convolutional Networks
 <br>

 In this repository,  we implement the SSFG (stochastic ReLU) regularization method for regularizing graph convoultional networks.
-Our paper "SSFG: Stochastically Scaling Features and Gradients for Regularizing Graph Convolutional Networks" was accepted for publication in IEEE Transactions on Neural Networks and Learning Systems. '''is available on Arxiv at [through this link](https://arxiv.org/abs/2102.10338).
+Our paper "SSFG: Stochastically Scaling Features and Gradients for Regularizing Graph Convolutional Networks" was accepted for publication in IEEE Transactions on Neural Networks and Learning Systems.
+The paper can be accessed [through this link](https://arxiv.org/abs/2102.10338).

 ```
 @article{zhang2021ssfg,